openplotter/openplotter-can/README.md

 Install openplotter-can dependencies:

-`sudo apt install canboat`
+`sudo apt install canboat python3-pyudev can-utils`

-Clone openplotter-can:
+Clone the repository:

 `git clone https://github.com/openplotter/openplotter-can`

-Make your changes and test them installing the app:
+Make your changes and install:

-`cd openplotter-can`
 `sudo python3 setup.py install`

+Run:

+`openplotter-can`

 Pull request your changes to github and we will check and add them to the next version of the [Debian package](https://launchpad.net/~openplotter/+archive/ubuntu/openplotter/).